Worship

 storernancy@aol.com / 302-475-3549

-In the old stone church, we are full of affordable treasures & staffed by
+In the old stone church, at 2615 Foulk Rd. we are full of affordable treasures & staffed by

 volunteers.
 The proceeds go to charities such as Claymont Food Closet, Sojourner's House, Sunday Breakfast, Friendship House, and others.